 AUGUSTA, Maine — With Chronic Wasting Disease discovered in bordering Quebec, the Maine Department of Inland Fisheries implemented emergency rules today designed to protect Maine’s deer and moose herds, and keep Maine CWD free.
 “Chronic Wasting Disease is the most serious threat facing our deer and moose populations in modern times,” said Chandler Woodcock, Commissioner…

 OQUOSSOC- On Saturday, August 25 from 10 a.m. to 3 p.m. multi-award-winning carver Gene Bahr and talented painter Donna Kantor Gower will appear at the Outdoor Heritage Museum in Oquossoc.
 Gene Bahr is widely recognized as the best carver of life-like renditions of fish and wildlife in Maine

 On Tuesday, August 7, 2018 from 10am to 3pm, the Rangeley Region Guides’ and Sportsmen’s Association will host Outdoor Sporting Heritage Day at their clubhouse on Old Skiway Road in Oquossoc.
 This year”s theme is “Fishing”.
 Please join the club in the celebration of this outdoor sporting tradition.
 The event will feature fly and spin casting instruction, fly…

 OQUOSSOC — The Outdoor Sporting Heritage Museum has just opened for the 2018 season which again will feature new exhibits and a fun filled roster of events.read more

-OQUOSSOC — The Rangeley Region Guides’ & Sportsmen’s Association will hold its monthly membership meeting Thursday, March 16, at the RRG&SA clubhouse on Old Skiway Road.
-The potluck dinner will start at 5:30 p.m., followed by a brief business meeting, then an educational program.read more
+OQUOSSOC — The Rangeley Region Guides’ & Sportsmen’s Association will hold its monthly membership meeting Thursday, May, 17.
+The potluck dinner will start at 5:30 p.m. at the clubhouse on Old Skiway Road.read more